MarsCSmajor/vehicle-registration-parking-system/README.md

 # Car Registration Parking system
-A program fully coded on C++ by MarsCSmajor
 Compability: Only for Windows 8, 10, 11

 The program creates a parking system of vehicles.
 Takes in VIN number, license plates, vehicle type, and name of the owner.